faheem-akhtar/pf-app/utils/eslint/rules/export-name/README.md

   - `ComponentsFilterComponent`
   - `SrcComponentsFilterComponent`

-- Without the rule, accepted names would be:
+- Without the option, accepted names would be:
   - `filterComponent`
   - `componentsFilterComponent`
   - `srcComponentsFilterComponent`